Atbash Cipher — Reverse Alphabet Decoder & Encoder

 What is the atbash formula?

 The Atbash formula reverses the alphabet: position = alphabet_length - 1 - original_position.
-For English, A (position 0) becomes Z (position 25), B becomes Y, etc.
+For English, A (position 0) becomes Z (position 25), B becomes Y, and so on.

 What is atbash used for?

-Originally used in Hebrew texts and biblical manuscripts, Atbash is now used for educational purposes, puzzles, and understanding classical cryptography principles.
+Originally used in Hebrew texts and biblical manuscripts, Atbash is now used for education, puzzles, and learning classical cryptography principles.

 How to use atbash code?

-Simply replace each letter with its mirror position in the alphabet.
-A↔Z, B↔Y, C↔X, etc. Our online tool automates this process with real-time conversion.
+Replace each letter with its mirror position in the alphabet.
+A↔Z, B↔Y, C↔X, and so on.
+Our online tool automates the conversion instantly.

 What is the Atbash cipher technique?

 Atbash is a monoalphabetic substitution cipher that maps each letter to its mirror position.
-It's self-inverse, meaning applying it twice returns the original text.
+It is self-inverse, so applying it twice returns the original text.

 Where is Atbash found in the Bible?